Kas Turkey beaches

 Take a Taxi

-Finally, taking a taxi is another option.
+Taking a taxi is another option.
 If you are considering Uber, first check out the post explaining our experience with Uber in Turkey.
-This is a long drive so will likely be expensive.
+The drive from Antalya Airport to Kas takes close to 4 hours so it the ride will likely be expensive.

 Private Transfer (Best)

-Alternatively, if you are not renting a car, we would recommend a private transfer.
-We have used Welcome Transfer before and their service was excellent!
+Finally, if you are not renting a car, we would recommend a private transfer.
+We have used Welcome Transfer before during our stay in Istanbul and their service was excellent!

 Is Kas touristic